PDLT-University-of-York/test-split-site/docs/ultra/assignment-groups.md

 </br>![decorative](images/assignment-groups-show-group-members.png)
 4. Locate the relevant student, click the **mark pill** and enter/update the individual mark.

-Adjusted individual marksand the overall group mark (now shown as *Muiltiple*) are labelled as *Override* marks.
+Adjusted individual marks and the overall group mark (now showing *Multiple*) are labelled as *Override* marks.

 ![decorative](images/assignment-groups-individual-mark.png)